laruence/yar/README.md

 Starts processing the incoming RPC request.
 Returns `true` on success.

+### TCP Server

+Yar's PHP extension only provides an HTTP server.
+For TCP-based RPC servers, use the standalone [Yar C framework](https://github.com/laruence/yar-c).
+It supports TCP and Unix socket protocols and is fully compatible with Yar PHP clients.
+The C framework is also the recommended backend for production deployments with high throughput requirements.

 ### Custom Server Info

 Since 2.3.0, you can customise the output of the service info page by defining a `__info` magic method: